addrummond/claney/Readme.md

 | managers/delete   | POST         | /managers/:manager_id/delete        | `["manager_id", "user_id"]`  | `["admin","api", "managers"]`

 By default, `/` is used to join the name of a route to the names of its parent routes.
-A different separator may be used if desired (see 'Basic command line operation' below).
+A different separator may be used if desired (see 'Command line operation' below).

 ### General syntax